sanchitdilipjain/aws-fargate-introduction/docs/index.md

       - Airflow (using Celery scheduler)
       - Jenkins

-  - Kubernetes CronJob needs to operate a Kubernetes cluster (I haven’t tried AWS EKS yet).
+  - Kubernetes CronJob needs to operate a Kubernetes cluster.
 Airflow needs to run a machine or a cluster and also is tied to Python.
 Jenkins can be used as a job scheduler but it is not designed for this.

   - The major advantages of using Fargate I think are:
       - No operation code and cost
       - Support Docker containers
       - Easy for scaling up

-  - Plus, Fargate is an extension to ECS, which I am very familiar with.

 **Create a Fargate scheduled task**